 The University of Bridgeport is committed to maintaining an environment of respect and freedom from discrimination and to supporting all members of our community affected by this global health threat.
 Bias, discrimination, and harassment are contrary to our values and violate UB policies.
 For more information, please go to www.bridgeport.edu/about/policies.
 To read a statement from the U.S. Department of Education, please go to www.bridgeport.edu/about/policies.

 If you experience fever, cough, or difficulty breathing, stay home and contact a healthcare provider for guidance—do not go to a healthcare facility before you have called your doctor or a hospital emergency room for instructions.

-- We encourage students who are concerned that they may have had close contact with an ill person who is experiencing flu-like symptoms to call UB Student Health Services at (203) 576-4712 or come into the clinic from 8:30 a.m.–5:00 p.m., Monday-Friday.
+- We encourage students who are concerned that they may have had close contact with an ill person who is experiencing flu-like symptoms to call UB Student Health Services at (203) 576-4712, or come into the Health Sciences Center to see someone in Student Health Services from 8:30 a.m.–5:00 p.m., Monday-Friday.
 When Health Services is closed, students should contact AMR through Campus Security at 203-576-4913.
 Faculty and staff should consult with their primary care physician for advice and guidance.

 Failure to compete the self-certification process will limit your ability to access UB buildings on campus and could impact your ability to attend in-person classes.

 The self-certification process will only take 30 minutes, but it is critical to protecting each other and reducing the spread of COVID-19 on the UB Campus.